ying-teaching/python/1-introduction-programming/introduction.md

 ## Constructs of a Programming Language

-- Keywords: predefined words used to write program in high-level language
+- Keywords: predefined words used to write program in high-level language.
   - Each keyword has specific meaning.
 For example: `if`, `true`.
-- Operators: perform operations on data
+- Operators: perform operations on data.
-  - Example: math operators `+` and `-` to perform arithmetic
+  - Example: math operators `+` and `-` to perform arithmetic.
-- Syntax: set of rules to be followed when writing program
+- Syntax: set of rules to be followed when writing program.
+- Expression: a single value such as `3` or an operation such as `3 + 5` that produce a value.
-- Statement: individual instruction used in high-level language
+- Statement: individual instruction that use expression(s) to perform a task.
+For example: `print(3 + 5)`.
-- Source code: statements written by programmer
+- Source code: statements written by programmer.
-- Syntax error: prevents code from being translated into machine code.
+- Syntax error: errors that prevent code from being translated into machine code.

 ## Compiler and Interpreter